Better Breathing. Better Function. Better Health.

 What is an Orofacial Myofunctional Disorder?

-Orofacial myofunctional disorders (OMDs) refer to abnormal patterns involving the muscles of the face, mouth, and throat that interfere with normal functions such as breathing, chewing, swallowing, and speaking.
+An orofacial myofunctional disorder (OMD) occurs when the muscles of the face, mouth, and throat are not working in balance.
+These muscle patterns can interfere with normal functions such as breathing, chewing, swallowing, and speaking.

-OMDs can contribute to dental misalignment, speech challenges, sleep-disordered breathing, and temporomandibular joint (TMJ) disorders.
+When left unaddressed, OMDs can contribute to dental misalignment, speech challenges, sleep-disordered breathing, jaw discomfort, and TMJ concerns.

 • Mouth breathing (day or night)